Washington State University Athletics

 April 20, 2026 | Football

-Pullman, Wash. – Jaylen Thomas is a transfer from San Jose State, where he played as a corner back for one year.
-Last season at San Jose State Thomas started all 12 games at cornerback, totaling 59 tackles, one for loss, six pass breakups, and two fumble recoveries.
-Mom, Sarah Coughlin played softball and dad, Shawn Thomas played football at San Jose State.
+Pullman, Wash. – Jaylen Thomas is a transfer from San Jose State, where he played cornerback for one year.
+Last season for the Spartans Thomas started all 12 games, totaling 59 tackles, one for loss, six pass breakups, and two fumble recoveries.

 We recently had the chance to sit down with redshirt-sophomore Jaylen Thomas